 When I assign multi-step problems in my Grade 5/6 classroom at the beginning of the year, I almost unanimously see my students leaving out parts of the question when they respond.
 To solve this problem, I’ve created an easy strategy to get students to write complete responses in any subject area.

 In Ontario, Canada, our Grade 6 students write a provincial assessment in the spring.
-Like many assessments in other parts of the world, these include long, wordy questions that usually include multiple steps that students are required to complete.
+Like many assessments in other parts of the world, these include long, wordy questions that usually include multiple steps that students must complete.

 Getting students to complete all parts isn’t difficult when you set up meaningful, and manageable, systems for them to follow!